Notes on isocrystals: Restriction functors

 \begin{remark} If one considers isocrystals without Frobenius structure, then the analogue of full faithfulness for $\FIsoc^\dagger(X) \to \FIsoc^\dagger(U)$ holds (by the same references as in Remark~\ref{R:fully faithful1}). but the analogue of full faithfulness for $\FIsoc^\dagger(X)$ to $\FIsoc(X)$ fails (see \cite{abe-full}).
 The latter is related to known pathologies in the theory of $p$-adic differential equations related to $p$-adic Liouville numbers (i.e., $p$-adic integers which are overly well approximated by ordinary integers); see \cite{kedlaya-simons} for more discussion. \end{remark}

-\begin{remark} An alternate approach to the full faithfulness problem for $\FIsoc^\dagger(X) \to \FIsoc(X)$, which does not go through the local model or depend on Crew's conjecture, is suggested by recent work of Ertl \cite{ertl} on an analogous problem in de Rham-Witt cohomology. \end{remark}
+\begin{remark} An alternate approach to the full faithfulness problem for $\FIsoc^\dagger(X) \to \FIsoc(X)$, which does not go through the local model or depend on Crew's conjecture, is suggested by recent work of Ertl \cite{ertl} on an analogous problem in de Rham--Witt cohomology. \end{remark}

 On a related note, we mention the following results. \begin{theorem}[Kedlaya] The functors

 are equivalences of categories. \end{theorem} \begin{proof} See \cite[Proposition~5.3.7]{kedlaya-semi1}. \end{proof}